BlaineDev/431-classes-2022/postclass/README.md

 ## Downloading 431 Fall 2022 Lectures from Zoom

-On our Shared Google Drive, there is a new document called Downloading 431 Fall 2022 Lectures from Zoom.
-This provides links that will let you download each of the classes from this past semester.
-The links (and the Zoom recordings) will disappear permanently on 2023-02-01, so get whatever you want before then.
-If you have any questions, let me know.
+On our Shared Google Drive, there is a new document called **Downloading 431 Fall 2022 Lectures from Zoom**, which provides links that will let you download each of the classes from this past semester.

+- The links (and the Zoom recordings) will **disappear permanently on 2023-02-01**, so get whatever you want before then.

 ## 432: What Will We Do?